flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180219-18-02-19-revolution-hair-dye.md

     *   Lasted more than 30 washes = current industry dye standards.
   card_citation: ''
 card_4:
-  card_text: "Why Dye Is Healthier:  \nSuperficial & Strong\n--------------------------------------------\n\n> a\x1CBecause we now have a coating-based dye, we dona\x19t have to get into the hair or change the chemical structure.a\x1D\n> \n> Dr. Jiaxing Huang, Northwestern University, Interview w/New York Times, March 16, 2018"
+  card_text: "Why Dye Is Healthier:  nSuperficial & Strongn--------------------------------------------nn> ax1CBecause we now have a coating-based dye, we donax19t have to get into the hair or change the chemical structure.ax1Dn> n> Dr. Jiaxing Huang, Northwestern University, Interview w/New York Times, March 16, 2018"
   card_citation: ''
 card_5:
-  card_text: "A Note From The Study:\n----------------------\n\nGraphene conducts electricity.
-So your dyed-hair could someday a\x1Ctalka\x1D to your watch.\n\n_Graphene-based hair dyes could also potentially benefit the development of electronics interfacing with the body._"
+  card_text: "A Note From The Study:n----------------------nnGraphene conducts electricity.
+So your dyed-hair could someday ax1Ctalkax1D to your watch.nn_Graphene-based hair dyes could also potentially benefit the development of electronics interfacing with the body._"
   card_citation: ''
 card_10:
   card_text: >-